pablojosecodes/book-review/content/ml/cv/Practical Assignments/Intro to PyTorch.md

 # torch.Size([64, 10])
 ```

-### Implement a 3-layer ConvNet with the following specification
+### Implement a 3-layer ConvNet with the following specification using `nn.Functional`

-Architecture
+**Architecture**
-1. A convolutional layer (with bias) with channel_1 filters, each with shape KW1 x KH1, and zero-padding of two
+1. Convolutional layer (with bias) with channel_1 filters, each with shape KW1 x KH1, and zero-padding of two
-2. ReLU nonlinearity
+2. ReLU
-3. A convolutional layer (with bias) with channel_2 filters, each with shape KW2 x KH2, and zero-padding of one
+3. Convolutional layer (with bias) with channel_2 filters, each with shape KW2 x KH2, and zero-padding of one
-4. ReLU nonlinearity
+4. ReLU
-5. Fully-connected layer with bias, producing scores for C classes.
+5. FC with bias, producing scores for C classes.
-You can use `F.` building blocks

 ```python
 def three_layer_convnet(x, params):